emanuelefaja/guide2life/health/nutrition/alcohol.md

 | >0.50               | >108.5            | >500    | High possibility of death                |                                            |

 :::
-## Health Risks of Alcohol

-> Drinking heavily, you abandon people, and they abandon you and you abandon yourself.
-It's a form of partial self-murder' **Jack Kerouac.** [^amburn]

 Each daily drink (10-12 g alcohol) is associated with a 4-13% increase in breast cancer risk in women, likely due to effects on estrogen.